coilysiren/lynncyrin.github.io/_posts/2017-06-04-help-wanted.md

 ## $$$

-**$30/hr**
+Rate: **$30/hr**

 You tell me your hours worked, I pay you, and then invoice the client with my + your hours.

-I'll want to know your hours weekly, and you should work a **maximum of 20 hours / $600** in a week.
+I'll want to know your hours weekly, and you should work a **maximum of 20 hours / $600 a week**.
 I'll make sure to always have $600 ready to pay you with, and if that's ever not the case I will let you know immediately.

 ## Time commitment